 Okuden (Iwaza no bu & Oku tachi waza)

-He also aaded additional forms to aid development and training
+He also added additional forms to aid development and training

 Hiyanuke (all together)